veevyo/mouse-race-84/README.md

 - add a funny background image

 # attribution
+- code
    - i used the <a href="https://github.com/CE-Programming/toolchain">C/C++ CE programming toolchain</a>
+   - you can change/edit/redistribute my code as you see fit, i'm not bothered
+- artwork
    - the mouse is courtesy of <a href="https://opengameart.org/content/rodents-rat-rework">Tuomo Untinen (Reemax) & Jordan Irwin (AntumDeluge)</a>
    - the cat is courtesy of <a href="https://opengameart.org/content/pixel-cat-0">alizard</a>
-- you can change/edit/redistribute my code as you see fit, i'm not bothered
+   - the cheese is courtesy of <a href="https://opengameart.org/content/icons-food">thekingphoenix</a>